Not My Job: We Quiz Matt Smith, Prince Philip On 'The Crown,' On Prince

 SAGAL: It'll be wonderful.
 I'm looking forward to the first season of the next episode when, of course, Prince Philip dies and regenerates as Tobias Menzies.

-SAGAL: So - and then I just want to talk to you about your latest film, which is "Mapplethorpe" - that's out now - in which you play Robert Mapplethorpe - again, a very real person.
+SAGAL: Different costume.
+So - and then I just want to talk to you about your latest film, which is "Mapplethorpe" - that's out now - in which you play Robert Mapplethorpe - again, a very real person.
 He was an infamous photographer.
-Did you decide like, OK, I'm going to play this gay, promiscuous guy who did a hardcore sort of photography as art?
+Did you decide, like, OK, I'm going to play this gay, promiscuous guy who did hardcore sort of photography as art?
 Did you say, like, I will show all the people who love me as Prince Philip and Doctor Who - was this, like, distinctively trying to do something different?

 SMITH: No. It wasn't that much of a considered choice, really.
 It was just, you know, the script was around, and I found him very interesting.
 I love New York in the '70s.
 And he had a propensity to be quite cruel and quite difficult, and I was interested in that.

 SAGAL: And so after playing a very difficult and complicated figure like Robert Mapplethorpe, you decided to do something light and play Charlie Manson.

 SMITH: Yeah.
 Manson is someone I go, I don't really know where his truth lies.
 And the one thing I sort of took away for him was I just went, he's just really annoying.

 SAGAL: So it's a delight to talk to you.
 There's so many things to talk about.
 We have a game to play.
 But there is a question - and we ask this - I don't know if you know our show - we ask this of all our guests.
 It's sort of a tradition.
 Have you ever been stung in the testicles by a wasp?

 SAGAL: Finally, we got one.